signalogic/SigSRF_SDK/README.md

 ### Building Reference Applications

 Reference application examples are provided as executables, C/C++ source code and Makefiles.
-After installing a Rar package, reference apps may run as-is, but also they may not, as the EdgeStream app Makefiles look for system configuration (such as OS distro version, tools version, libraries like libmvec, and packages like ALSA and Kaldi), and set compiler defines based on what is found on the system.
-Note this does not apply to Docker containers, as they are already pre-configured with ready-to-run EdgeStream apps.
+After installing a Rar package, reference apps may run as-is, but also they may not, as the Mediashark™ app Makefiles look for system configuration (such as OS distro version, tools version, libraries like libmvec, and packages like ALSA and Kaldi), and set compiler defines based on what is found on the system.
+Note this does not apply to Docker containers, as they are already pre-configured with ready-to-run Mediashark™ apps.

-EdgeStream apps can be rebuilt at any time using gcc and/or g++.
+Mediashark™ apps can be rebuilt at any time using gcc and/or g++.
 To allow this, the Rar package install script checks for the presence of the following run-time and build related packages:  gcc, ncurses, lib-explain, and redhat-lsb-core (RedHat and CentOS) and lsb-core (Ubuntu).
 These are prompted for and installed if not found.

 <a name="TestFileNotes"></a>
 ## Test File Notes